Neverball/neverball-docs/Entities.md

 --------|------------
 message | Intro text that appears as a level begins.
 A "\" (backslash) character starts a new line.
 Limited space is available.
-Wrapping text within the intro text box is often a process of trial and error. back    | Path to the background file. grad    | Path to the background gradient image. song    | Path to the background music file. shot    | Path to the level shot file. goal    | Number of coins required to unlock the goal. time    | Level time limit in hundredths of a second.
+Wrapping text within the intro text box is often a process of trial and error. back    | Path to the background file. grad    | Path to the background gradient image.
+Also valid in Neverputt. song    | Path to the background music file.
+Also valid in Neverputt. shot    | Path to the level shot file. goal    | Number of coins required to unlock the goal. time    | Level time limit in hundredths of a second.